Omicron, inflation nasty ingredients for My Food Bag

 My Food Bag had a more sluggish start to trading than expected this financial year, with Omicron blamed for supply and delivery hiccups.

+And a fund management expert said food, labour and transport inflation costs, as well as aggressive competitors, were taking a bite out of the company's bottom line.

-In a trading update today, the company said deliveries were down 3.8 per cent compared with the end of July last year.
+In a trading update today, My Food Bag said deliveries were down 3.8 per cent compared with the end of July last year.

 In a trading update back in January, the company said it was preparing for a likely surge in community Omicron cases.